 CLIA and State Regulation.
 All of our laboratories and (where applicable) patient service centers are licensed and accredited by the appropriate federal and state agencies.
 CLIA regulates virtually all clinical laboratories by requiring they be certified by the federal government and comply with various operational, personnel and quality requirements intended to ensure that their clinical laboratory testing services are accurate, reliable and timely.
+In May 2000, the CDC published a notice of intent to create a genetic specialty under CLIA; however, in September 2006, CMS publicly announced that it did not intend to promulgate a rule creating a genetic specialty.
 CLIA does not preempt state laws that are more stringent than federal law.
 For example, state laws may require additional personnel qualifications, quality control, record maintenance and/or proficiency testing.
 The cost of compliance with CLIA makes it cost prohibitive for many physicians to operate clinical laboratories in their offices.
-However, manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point-of-care laboratory equipment to physicians and by selling to both physicians and patients test kits approved by the FDA for home use are automatically deemed to be "waived" tests under CLIA and may be performed in physician office laboratories with minimal regulatory oversight under CLIA as well as by patients in their homes.
+However, manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point-of-care laboratory equipment to physicians and by selling to both physicians and patients test kits approved by the FDA for home use.
+Diagnostic tests approved or cleared by the FDA for home use are automatically deemed to be "waived" tests under CLIA and may be performed in physician office laboratories with minimal regulatory oversight under CLIA as well as by patients in their homes.